Veneti (Gaul): Name

-They are mentioned as Venetos by Caesar (mid-1st c.
+They are named in Latin as Veneti by Caesar (mid-1st c.
 BC), Livy (late 1st c.
 BC) and Pliny (1st c.
-AD), Ouénetoi (Οὐένετοι) by Strabo (early 1st c.
+AD) and in Greek as Ouénetoi (Οὐένετοι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
-AD), Veneti on the Tabula Peutingeriana (5th c.
-AD), and as Benetis in the Notitia Dignitatum (5th c.
+AD).
+The name Veneti appears also on the Tabula Peutingeriana (5th c.
+AD), and the form Benetis in the Notitia Dignitatum (5th c.
 AD).

 The ethnonym Venetī is a latinized form of Gaulish Uenetoi, meaning 'the kinsmen' or 'the friendly ones', possibly also 'the merchants'.
 It derives from the stem *uenet- ('kin, friendly'), itself a derivative of Celtic *weni- ('family, clan, kindred'; cf. OIr. fine; OBret. guen), ultimately from Proto-Indo-European *wenh₁- ('desire'; cf. Germ. *weniz 'friend').
-The Gaulish name is cognate with many other ethnic names found in ancient Europe, such as the Venedoti (> Gwynedd), the Adriatic Veneti, the Vistula Veneti (> Wendes), and the Eneti.
+The Gaulish name is cognate with many other ethnic names found in ancient Europe, such as the Venedoti (> Gwynedd), the Adriatic Veneti, the Vistula Veneti (> Wendes), and simply the plural genitive of Finnic Vene which is Venede ('(people, etc.) of the boats') and the Greek interpretation, Eneti.

-The city of Vannes, attested c.
+city of Vannes, attested c.
 400 AD as civitas Venetum ('civitas of the Veneti'; Venes in 1273) is named after the Gallic tribe.